cemolcay/MothersDiceGame/README.md

 Includes DFAM, Mother-32 and Subharmonicon patch bays as custom `UIView` instances.

-You can create as many instances as you want and use auto-layout on them or embed them in stack views.
+You can create as many `PatchBay` instances with `PatchBayView`s as you want and apply auto-layout on them or embed them in stack views.

 ``` swift
 let dfam = PatchBayView<DFAM>(frame: .zero)